didushko/LearnBySub_nextjs/README.md

     # Settings

-    HOSTURL=your-host-url # (For local, use the custom domain from your hosts file)
+    HOSTURL=your-host-url # use the custom domain from your hosts file

     # Integrations